Anti-tank warfare: Missiles

 The development of the wire-guided missile, or Anti-Tank Guided Weapon (ATGW) systems came into use in the late 1950s and 1960s that could defeat any known tank at ranges beyond that of the guns of the accompanying infantry.
 The United Kingdom, France, and other NATO countries were among the first to develop such weapons (e.g., the Malkara missile by the United Kingdom and Australia in 1958).
 The Soviet Union, and now Russia, put extensive development into these weapons; the first man-portable model to enter service was the AT-3 in 1961.
 The United States was one of the last, coming up with the BGM-71 TOW in 1970.

 For a time, it appeared that the tank was a dead end.
 A small team of infantry with a few missiles in a well-concealed position could take on a number of the largest and most expensive tanks.
 In the 1973 Yom Kippur War, Soviet first-generation wire-guided missiles employed by the Egyptian forces inflicted heavy casualties on Israeli tank units, causing a major crisis of confidence for tank designers.

 Active protection systems, such as the Russian Arena active protection system, are starting to be more common, with similar systems such as the Israeli Iron Fist active protection system.
-The tank may be on a comeback because of active defense systems, which attack missiles in mid-air.
+The tank may be on a comeback because of active defense systems, which intercepts incoming projectiles in mid-air.
 This may allow the tank to be competitive on the battlefield once again.